Economically speaking, the George W. Bush years were miserable for working-class white Americans.

 Democrats may also try to highlight Republican ideas -- such as converting Medicare into a voucher for younger workers -- that could alienate these voters.
 And nothing would boost Democrats more than declining unemployment.
 Democrats no longer need to carry most blue-collar white voters to win elections, and they are not the party's future.
 But if Democrats entirely fall through the floor with these families, their House majority could crumble too.

-This article appears in the Feb.
-6, 2010, edition of National Journal.
+This article appears in the February 6, 2010 edition of National Journal Magazine.